Kai Tak Cruise Terminal: Home port

 Roughly 80% of the ship calls at the Kai Tak Cruise Terminal have been turnaround or 'homeporting' calls.

 The first major homeport season was by Voyager of the Seas, which was based at Kai Tak from June to October 2015.

 Lines

-The Kai Tak Cruise Terminal ("KTCT") commenced operation in 2013 and has since welcomed cruise ships from a wide variety or cruise lines.
+The Kai Tak Cruise Terminal ("KTCT") commenced operation in 2013 and has since welcomed cruise ships from a wide variety of cruise lines.
 Lines calling or scheduled to call at the KTCT include: